 When we stepped out of the car onto her property in front of her big green roofed barn, we could hear the horses galloping, goats baahing and the chickens clucking.
-Brooke Fertig, sophomore communication major, enjoys making soap and has been doing so for about year.
+One student enjoys making soap and has been doing so for about year.

-Fertig makes soap as a hobby but donates her proceeds towards the organization, SOFE.
-SOFE (Sofia’s Oasis for Equines Inc.) is a non-profit organization that is dedicated to rescuing abused, neglected horses that are also threatened with being slaughtered.
-Brooke has horses of her own, both of which were rescued.
+This student makes soap as a hobby but donates her proceeds towards an organization that is dedicated to rescuing abused, neglected horses that are also threatened with being slaughtered.
+She has horses of her own, both of which were rescued.
 One of her horses was rescued after having acid splashed on it.

-Fertig’s passion about her horses came from her inspiration, Sylvia Zerbini.
-Fertig looks up to her because she goes against the flow of how people treat animals.
+Her passion about her horses came from her inspiration, Sylvia Zerbini.
+She looks up to her because she goes against the flow of how people treat animals.
 Sylvia Zerbini is known for her Grande Liberte performances where she “demonstrates her amazing communication and partnering with up to 16 horses.”